 I am a scientist studying the physics of materials, as a postdoctoral scholar at Harvard University.
 My research is focused on materials where quantum mechanical phenomena are manifest over a wide range of energy and length scales.
 I use light as a means of unraveling their complex phenomenology and manipulating their behavior.

-Magnetism in quantum materials creates a platform to realize spin-based phenomena with applications in spintronics, memory, and quantum information.
-Here, we use ultrafast pulses of light to coherently control magnetism at speeds 1000x faster than traditional techniques like strain and external magnetic fields.
+Magnetism in topological materials creates a platform to realize spin-based phenomena with applications in spintronics, memory, and quantum information.
+Here, we discover a new knob to control interlayer magnetic bonding in an antiferromagnetic topological insulator – phonons.

 Polar metals are materials that simultaneously demonstrate polar order and metallicity, two seemingly incompatible properties.
-In this work, we outline the mechanism that may stabilize such a state, and observe experimental signatures of this using nonlinear optics and spectroscopy.
+In this work, we outline the mechanism that may stabilize such a state, and observe experimental signatures of this using optical spectroscopy.

 Graphene with a vacancy defect is a unique system that is magnetic even in the absence of magnetic ions.
 Here, we use first-principles calculations to show that this magnetism is intertwined with local structural deformations, with non-planarity quenching the magnetic moment.